qiskit-community/fulqrum/README.md

 ![fulqrum_logo](https://github.ibm.com/user-attachments/assets/889bc5f1-93e7-46c4-91e1-aa64ab8c3391)

-# fulqrum
+# Fulqrum

-Operator methods for quantum subpspace eigenproblems.
+A generalized framework for quantum subspace eigensolving.

-Fulqrum is a set of tools for enabling the solution to large-scale Hamiltonian subpspace eigenproblems over extended alphabets for those of us without access to high-performance computing (HPC) resources.
-To accomplish this, Fulqrum utilizes a novel matrix-free method for performing the matrix-vector computation that is at the core of all sparse eigensolving methods.
+Fulqrum is a set of tools for enabling the solution to large-scale Hamiltonian subspace eigenproblems over extended alphabets.
+Fulqrum was designed specifically with the goals of: (1) Providing a unified code base for solving both spin and fermionic systems.
+(2) Working for arbitrary numbers of qubits.
+(3) Reducing memory consumption, as compared to existing methods.
+And finally, (4) Decoupling operator construction from eigensolving itself.
+In addition to satisfying these goals, Fulqrum is performant, and beats other eigensolvers in terms of total runtime.

-Working over extended (i.e. non-Pauli) alphabets allows Fulqrum to work for both Bosonic and Fermionic problems.
-Fermionic problems can be cast into Bosonic ones in a one-to-one manner using an extended Jordan-Wigner transformation, and the properties of extended operators can be used to further reduce the computational costs.
+In addition to eigensolving itself, Fulqrum provides tools for generating compact subspaces that yield accurate solutions while potentially  using orders of magnitude fewer bit-strings than standard quantum subspace methods alone.

 ## Installation